Event Questions and Answers

 Why aren’t the mugs made of glass?

-We use plastic for safety reasons.
+We use acrylic for safety reasons.

 How can I find the beer I want?